This easy corn salad is fresh and full of tangy flavor, with bursts of bright tomato and basil! The classic summer salad for BBQs and picnics.

 Here’s a way to step up this corn salad: make it grilled!
 The grilled corn kernels add a smoky flavor to the salad that makes it even more irresistible.
 I could not help shouting out my love for the grilled version of this salad!
 You can make the grilled version two ways:

-- Make the recipe below with grilled corn.
-Go to our Perfect Grilled Corn recipe to find out how to do it!
+- Make the recipe below with grilled corn (or smoked corn).
+Go to our Grilled Corn or Smoked Corn recipes to find out how to do it!

 - Go to our Grilled Corn Salad.
 This variation uses a creamy dressing with Mexican flavors inspired by elote.
 It’s incredibly tasty!